palantir/gradle-baseline/README.md

 @SuppressWarnings("Slf4jConstantLogMessage")
 ```

-Rules can be suppressed at the project level, or have their severity modified, by adding the following to the project's `build.gradle`:
+Rules can be suppressed at the project level, or have their severity modified, by adding the following to the project's `build.gradle`.
+More information on error-prone severity handling can be found at [errorprone.info/docs/flags](http://errorprone.info/docs/flags).

 ```gradle
 tasks.withType(JavaCompile).configureEach {